cannam/repoint/README.md

 Run `vext install` to install, i.e. to check out locally, all the configured libraries.
 If there is a `vext-lock.json` file present, `vext install` will check out all libraries listed in that file to the precise revisions recorded there.
+Otherwise it will follow any branch and/or pinned id specified in the project file.
+Note that `vext install` always follows the lock file if present, even if it contradicts the project file.

-Run `vext update` to update all the configured libraries according to the `vext-project.json` specification, regardless of the existence of any `vext-lock.json` file, and then write out a new `vext-lock.json` containing the resulting state.
-Pinned libraries will be updated if they are in Absent or Wrong state; unpinned libraries will always be updated, which should have an effect only when they are in Absent, Superseded, or Wrong state.
+Run `vext update` to update all the configured libraries according to the `vext-project.json` specification, and then write out a new `vext-lock.json` containing the resulting state.
+Note that `vext update` always ignores the existing contents of the lock file.
+Pinned libraries will be updated if they are in Absent or Wrong state;
+unpinned libraries will always be updated, which should have an effect only when they are in Absent, Superseded, or Wrong state.

 Further configuration